GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 Congressional Debate Paradigm List

 All Paradigms: Show HideA little bit about me: I coach for Millburn High School in New Jersey.
-I completed on the circuit in high school and college.
+I competed on the circuit in high school and college.

 Overall: You can be nice and a good debater. :)